Library Mission Statement

 Borrow and read an eBook anytime.

 Click the "Online Catalog" link at the right under CONTENTS.
-Then, login to Follett Destiny at the top right.
-Use the same username and password you use to login to your Chromebook.
+Then, log in to Follett Destiny at the top right.
+Your username is firstname.lastname@example.org (e.g. email@example.com) and the password is your student ID#.
 Then choose the "Material Type" dropdown menu and select ELECTRONIC BOOK.
 Type in a search term and select your eBook.
 It will be yours for fourteen days.

 Need a textbook while in the Library/Media Center?

 Ask for one at the circulation desk.
 It will be on loan to you while you are in the Library/Media Center.
 Some students enrolled in LOLA classes will also have textbooks available to them.

 Library books are to be checked out at the Help Desk.
 Generally, a book is due after four weeks.
 Each day the book is past its due date, a five-cent fine will be added to the student's account.
 Eventually, the student's name will be placed on the school's Fines List if the book is not returned or the fine is not paid.
 Students can check the status of their borrowed materials by logging in to the online catalog and then choosing the "My Info" tab at the top left; use the same credentials you use for logging into your Chromebook.

 Interlibrary Loan Request

 If you would like to borrow a book from another library, please fill out this form.
 The due dates set by the borrowing library are final.

 Library/Media Center Schedule Before requesting dates to visit the Library Media Center or plan a lesson/project with the Media Specialist, please take a look at this schedule for availability.

 Library/Media Center Equipment Request Form Teachers, please complete this form if you need to borrow items from the Library/Media Center.